bisdom1/notebooks/README.md

 2. A juypter command window will open, and shortly after a browser window will be opened that brings you to the jupyter home page.
 3. From this page, you can start a new notebook via the **New** button (top right), or you can upload and open an existing notebook file using **Upload**.
 4. You can also use **Upload** to upload data files that you are using in your scripts.
+5. ⚠️ **For this workshop, download the `PGKYP.ipynb` notebook file and the 3 `.csv` files and upload them into your Notebook environment.**

 For more info see https://jupyter-notebook.readthedocs.io/en/stable/